FREE SHIPPING on orders over $75 International: over $250

 Aged citrus peels are known to aid digestion, dry up mucus, and reduce nausea.

-It is also one of the best sources of vitamin C. Thus, it is often used to boost the immune system, preventing viruses and infections.
+It is also a source of vitamin C. Therefore, it is often used to boost the immune system and help prevent viruses and infections.

 chinese medicine and tea

 Aging the orange peel is an essential step in getting the most benefits out of it.
 According to Chinese medicine, simply drying orange peels the way we might at home in the wintertime won’t work.
 The citrus peel is dried and aged for a prolonged period of time to get its utmost benefits.
-The peel that turns black from aging is considered to have the most potency, thus the most benefits.
+The peel that turns black from aging is considered the most potent, thus offering the most benefits.

 Chen Pi Tea